System Curve and Pump Performance Curve

 The System Curve

-A fluid flow system can in general be characterized with the System Curve - a graphical presentation of the Energy Equation.
+A fluid flow system is characterized with the System Curve - a graphical presentation of the Energy Equation.

-The system head visualized in the System Curve is a function of the elevation - the static head in the system, and the major and minor losses and can be expressed as:
+The system head visualized in the System Curve above is a function of elevation - or the static head and the major and minor losses in the system and can be expressed as:

 h = dh + hl (1)